Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Experimental campaign

 We conduct tensile tests on specimens containing different circular and ellipsoidal holes to trigger a diverse range of multiaxial strain states and thus to enable a rich sampling of the state space of the material.
 Unlike UT and PS tests, these tests do not deliver stress-stretch curves, but only force-displacement curves (to be reported in later sections).

 A total of six different geometries are tested, each with progressively more intricate features.
-The first three specimens, shown in Fig.~\ref{fig:Experiment_specimen}e, have a length of 205 mm and a width of 50 mm and contain a single central hole (TTa), two unaligned holes of equal size (TTb), and three unaligned holes of different sizes (TTc).
+The first three specimens, shown in Fig.~\ref{fig:Experiment_specimen}e, have a length of 205 mm and a width of 50 mm, with a ROI of dimensions 60 mm (length) and 50 mm (width), and contain a single central hole (TTa), two unaligned holes of equal size (TTb), and three unaligned holes of different sizes (TTc).
 The second set, shown in Fig.~\ref{fig:Experiment_specimen}f, includes three wide dogbone-shaped specimens with a length of 168 mm and ROI dimensions 50 mm (length) and 170 mm (width).
 These specimens contain elliptical holes, namely two holes on the left and one in the middle (TTd), three holes distributed across the width (TTe) and six holes at randomly picked locations (TTf).
+The ROI was defined to cover the full gauge region of each specimen while excluding areas outside the physical specimen boundaries.
+To ensure reliable measurements near complex boundaries and hole edges, measurement subsets with high correlation residuals were automatically excluded by the DIC software at each loading step.

 Following the same procedure of the UT and PS tests, each specimen is subjected to displacement-controlled tensile testing.
 The displacement is applied along the $X_1$ direction at a constant rate of 20 mm/min, resulting in a maximum displacement of 100 mm over 5 minutes.
 With a DIC sampling rate of 2 Hz, a total of 600 images are recorded.